What is Aragon and what does it do

 npm i -g @aragon/cli

 If you're having trouble with this step, you should take a look at the installing aragonCLI section of the troubleshooting guide.
-If that doesn't fix things, please don't hesitate to reach out to us at the #dev-help channel on the Aragon Chat.
+If that doesn't fix things, please don't hesitate to reach out to us in the SDK Working Group channel.

 In order to get up and running quickly, we’ll build our first DAO using some basic scaffolding.
 Just like real scaffolding in a construction site, when we talk about scaffolding in this context, we mean a simple prebuilt structure for your project, on top of which you can build the real one.